-In Glamorgan, Silvera built the Westview Community in 1996 to create a caring community for 135 lower-income seniors where the focus is on a supportive living environment in which meals, services and activities are provided.
+In Glamorgan, Silvera built the Westview community in 1996 to create a caring community for 135 lower-income seniors where the focus is on an independent living with more supports environment in which meals, services and activities are provided.
 The Glamorgan site began construction in 1964 and included two lodges and 60 cottages.

 Who is Horizon Housing?